 Companies must adequately define their ideal customer group’s demographic and psychographic profiles.
 What are their age ranges, income levels, geographic locations, interests, values, and priorities?
 The more information a company can get, the better.
 Businesses may use qualitative and quantitative research methods to extract useful information about their target audience.

-Quantitative data from surveys and analytics provides hard facts, while qualitative insights from customer interviews and focus groups.
+Quantitative data from surveys and analytics provides hard facts, while qualitative insights from customer interviews and focus groups provide.
 Accurate knowledge about the audience’s behaviors, motivations, and needs can enhance the brand position.
 Brand positioning statements should speak directly to the outcomes and benefits most valued by the target customers.

 Determine Brand Promise and Value Proposition

-- Identify the customer’s most significant needs, frustrations, and desires.
+- Identify the needs, frustrations, and triggers that influence purchase decisions

 Perform Competition Analysis